Couldn't load pickup availability

 Grade: A

-The name tourmaline comes from “turmali” or “turamali” which is in fact a Sinhalese name given to this fabulous stone from Sri Lanka by Dutch explorers at the beginning of the 18th century.
+The name tourmaline comes from "turmali" or "turamali" which is actually a Sinhalese name given to this fabulous stone from Sri Lanka by Dutch explorers at the beginning of the 18th century.

-In Sri Lanka, a legend says that tourmaline comes from the sky and during its descent to earth, it crossed a rainbow which transmitted its color variations.
-Which explains the origin of its name meaning “the stone of a thousand colors”.
+In Sri Lanka, a legend tells that tourmaline comes from the sky and, during its descent to earth, passed through a rainbow which gave it its variations in color.
+This explains the origin of its name, meaning "the stone of a thousand colors".

 In fact, tourmaline has been known for millennia.
-In the 3rd century BC, we found traces of this stone.
-In Greece, it was Alexander the Great (356-323 BC) who brought this stone back from these expeditions.
-However, tourmaline, due to its many colors, has very often been confused with other minerals.
+Traces of this stone date back to the 3rd century BC.
+In Greece, it was Alexander the Great (356-323 BC) who brought this stone back from his expeditions.
+However, due to its many colors, tourmaline has very often been confused with other minerals.

-Thus, there are very few legends or myths attached to this stone due to its late identification.
-However, some tourmalines have piezoelectric properties, meaning they have an electric charge, negative at one pole and positive at the other pole.
-Tourmaline attracts particles to itself.
+Thus, very few legends or myths are associated with this stone due to its late identification.
+However, some tourmalines have piezoelectric properties, meaning they possess an electrical charge, negative at one pole and positive at the other.
+Tourmaline attracts particles.

-When the philosopher Theophrastus (-322 to -288) describes a stone having the ability to attract pieces of straw or pieces of wood to itself, we understand that he is talking about tourmaline.
-Later in the 18th century, Dutch explorers used tourmaline to clean their pipes because the stone attracted ashes.
+When the philosopher Theophrastus (322-288 BC) described a stone with the ability to attract bits of straw or wood, it was understood that he was referring to tourmaline.
+Later, during the 18th century, Dutch explorers used tourmaline to clean their pipes, as the stone attracted ashes.

-For the record, in the 16th century, a Spanish conquistador discovered a green tourmaline in Brazil, which he identified as an emerald.
-This discovery caused a rush in the Brazilian regions in search of these famous emeralds.
-The error was corrected in the 19th century and the emeralds were transformed into tourmalines.
+As an interesting side note, in the 16th century, a Spanish conquistador discovered a green tourmaline in Brazil, which he mistook for an emerald.
+This discovery sparked a rush to various regions of Brazil in search of these famous emeralds.
+The error was corrected in the 19th century, and emeralds were reclassified as tourmalines.

-Many times confused with precious stones, tourmalines are therefore found in many jewelry, and even in the British crown.
-We can also mention the Timur Ruby, a 352-carat jewel that was thought to be a ruby until 1851, or the 170-carat Black Prince ruby which is actually a tourmaline.
+Often mistaken for precious stones, tourmalines are found in many pieces of jewelry, and even in the British Crown Jewels.
+Examples include the Timur Ruby, a 352-carat jewel believed to be a ruby until 1851, and the Black Prince's Ruby, a 170-carat gem that is actually a tourmaline.

-Tourmaline is causing more and more enthusiasm among connoisseurs and collectors.
-Thus, the Empress of China Cixi (1861-1908) loved this stone so much that she began to collect it.
-She asked for sculptures, brooches, watch straps, rings, etc. to be made for her.
-Today it rests on a cushion of tourmalines.
+Tourmaline is increasingly popular among connoisseurs and collectors.
+Empress Dowager Cixi of China (1861-1908) loved this stone so much that she began collecting it.
+She commissioned sculptures, brooches, watch clasps, rings, and other items.
+She now rests on a cushion of tourmalines.

 The main deposits are located in Brazil, Afghanistan, Australia, Brazil, Russia, Thailand, Burma, Madagascar, India, and the United States.